 The college was founded in 2000 and opened its doors on 9 February 2001.
-Currently it has a learner complement of 1 250.
 The grounds are situated on 14 hectares adjacent to the Woodhill Residential Estate and Country Club on the eastern edge of Pretoria.
 The college is in close proximity to Elardus Park, Erasmuskloof, Faerie Glen, Garsfontein, Lynnwood Glen, Mooikloof, Moreleta Park, Olympus, Silver Lakes and The Wilds.
-Two entrances have been established: one directly from Woodhill Estate, allowing the residents of Woodhill Estate access to the school property without ever leaving the security zone of the estate.
+Two entrances have been established: one directly from the Woodhill Estate, allowing the residents of Woodhill Estate access to the school property without ever leaving the security zone of the estate.
 Learners can walk or travel to school by bicycle.
 A second entrance gives access from De Villebois Mareuil Road, allowing access to learners from neighbouring suburbs.

 The peaceful setting and spacious, secure grounds provide an ideal environment for our three schools: